 - Get active with your kids: When you struggled with a substance use problem, you may have neglected some of your parental responsibilities.
 Your addiction recovery is a chance to reconnect and spend quality time with your family.
 Leave electronics behind and get active.
 Go to a local park, play basketball, take a hike or enjoy some biking together.

 - Trust the process: Becoming a sober dad is not a one-time thing — it’s a process that may take time.
 Be patient and don’t quit.
 Make sobriety your short-term and long-term goal.

 Help Is Available for Dads Struggling With Addiction

 If the cost of addiction has become unbearable for you and your family, then getting treatment is the first step to a more fulfilling and healthy life.
-At Gateway Foundation in Chicago, we offer evidence-based programs to meet your specific needs.
+At Gateway in Chicago, we offer evidence-based programs to meet your specific needs.
 Dads sometimes need personalized treatment approaches that reflect their individual circumstances, which is why we offer rehab for men.